-The designation "non-game" is for those species that are neither hunted, trapped nor fished.
+The designation "non-game" is for those species that are not hunted, trapped or fished.
 It includes threatened and endangered species, such as the peregrine falcon, northern flying squirrel and many species of birds.

-Overall habitat improvement will benefit game and non-game species.
+Overall habitat improvement will benefit both game and non-game species.
 Diversity in habitat types and ages will support a variety of species.
-By providing mixed habitats that support all food types over the course of a year, it is possible to support many species that might occur in that area.
-Some key improvements include: monitor for and eliminate invasive plants that can take over natural areas; manage for a multi-level forest that includes ground-cover and understory plants; create woody debris piles in forested areas or openings to provide habitat for birds, small mammals, amphibians and reptiles; leave dead trees, limbs and litter on the forest floor to provide cover and food for invertebrates, and leave standing dead trees as foraging sites for woodpeckers and natural cavities for nesting.
+By providing mixed habitats that support a variety of different habitat structure in relation to nesting, roosting, cover and foraging preferences over the course of a year, it is possible to support many species that might occur in that area.
+Some key improvements include: monitor for and eliminate invasive plants that can take over natural areas; manage for a multi-level forest that includes ground-cover and understory plants; create woody debris piles (brush piles) in forested areas or openings to provide habitat for birds, small mammals, amphibians and reptiles; leave dead trees, limbs and litter on the forest floor to provide cover and food for invertebrates, and leave standing dead trees as foraging sites for woodpeckers and natural cavities for nesting.